danielaparker/jsoncons/README.md

   in the XML world.

 Compared to other JSON libraries, jsoncons has been designed to handle very large JSON texts.
 At its heart are SAX style parsers and serializers.
-It supports reading an entire JSON text in memory in a [variant-like structure].
+It supports reading an entire JSON text in memory in a variant-like structure.
 But it also supports incremental parsing into a user's preferred form, using information about user types provided by specializations of [json_type_traits](doc/ref/json_type_traits.md).